Academic institutions would often assign book reviews or essays to students. This is to help broaden their reading and writing skills.

 This one is considered a classic of English literature.
 The book is popular for character delineation.
 The plot focuses on Elizabeth Bennet and Fitzwilliam Darcy.
 The former is a country gentleman’s daughter, and the latter is a landowner and an aristocrat.

-Both encounters an exciting and challenging relationship.
+Both encounter an exciting and challenging relationship.
 The plot takes place in England in the early 19th century.
 The author focuses on how first impressions, pride, and rank affect relationships.
 The characters play off each other.
 One holds high pride and self-respect while the other is snobbish.

 If you want to read a book that has gripping characters, then this is one of the best choices.
 The novel stays on top of its popularity because of Elizabeth.
 She is the favorite of the author among all her heroines.